 Research Questions

-What does a population of 1,000 American high school students know and believe about several aspects parenting and child development, particularly relating to those aspects of parenting and child development that are believed to promote early learning?
+What does a population of 1,000 American high school students know and believe about several aspects of parenting and child development, particularly relating to those aspects of parenting and child development that are believed to promote early learning?

 Do students with different characteristics (e.g. gender, cultural, geographic, or socioeconomic), or students who have had different experiences (who have more experience caring for young children or who have taken a babysitting class) hold different attitudes about parenting and child development?